 A different observation point:

 “I practice Soto Zen (…).
-Soto Zen does not pursue the goal of Satori, of self-enlightnment… it is simply about sitting (…).
+Soto Zen does not pursue the goal of Satori, of self-enlightenment… it is simply about sitting (…).
 It is to be clear and limpid like a mirror that reflects all aspects of the world without trying to hold onto anything, or trying to see them different from what they are.
 The purer the mirror, the less attachment there is (…).
 When the mirror is not perfectly clear, it transforms the world that it reflects.
 Just the same, in our spirit the slightest trace of Ego attaches itself to the world and tries to seize it and render it fixed.
 I endeavour to practice Aikido without attachment, like a mirror (…).
 Of course if there is a mirror to clean, we must practice Aikido in this sense, helping each other with this goal.” – Kisaburo Osawa

-When I attack, just like when I receive, I do not collaborate or hinder, I simply am: in this sense in Aikido we help each other with a common goal, sincerely attacking as an uke, and acting sincerely in relation to that sincere attack in function of tori.
+When I attack, just like when I receive, I do not collaborate or hinder, I simply am: in this sense in Aikido we help each other with a common goal, sincerely attacking as uke, and acting sincerely in relation to that sincere attack in the function of tori.
 Thinking of having to accept what someone else is doing and striving to amalgamate are forms of attachment and, we add, of the worst kind: when practiced for long enough, they cause more serious inner issues than being individualistic or even selfish.
 We believe that this attitude creates and feeds an evident complex of inferiority and the relative psychological subjection.
 Therefore, it produces a very fertile culture medium for the formation and development of pyramidal organizations, based on the uncritical acceptance of the dictation of the seniors (who when training always and only play the role of tori).

 An insight from Morihiro Saito, who spent 26 years living and training with the founder.